 Heat-related illness

-Hot or humid weather is taxing for the body and may affect some people more than others.
-In hot weather, a person might feel irritable, tired, or find it difficult to concentrate.
+Hot or humid weather is taxing for the body, and it may affect some people more than others.
+In hot weather, a person might feel irritable and tired or find it difficult to concentrate.

-In some cases, extreme temperatures or prolonged exposure to the sun can cause heat-related health conditions, such as sunburn, heat exhaustion, and less commonly, heatstroke.
+In some cases, extreme temperatures or prolonged exposure to the sun can cause heat-related health conditions, such as:

 Sunburn occurs when the sun damages the skin, causing it to feel hot and sore.
 Heat exhaustion occurs when a person loses too much water and salt through sweating.
-According to the CDC, symptoms of heat exhaustion include:
+The CDC notes that the symptoms of heat exhaustion include:

-Children with heat exhaustion may be excessively tired, thirsty, and have cool, clammy skin.
+Children with heat exhaustion may be excessively tired and thirsty, with cool, clammy skin.

-A person with heat exhaustion should cool down, drink fluids, and stop all physical activity until they feel better.
-If a person does not cool down or get better within 1 hour, they should seek medical help immediately.
+A person experiencing heat exhaustion should find a cool area, drink fluids, and stop all physical activity until they feel better.
+If they do not cool down or get better within 1 hour, they should seek medical help immediately.

 Exercise or strenuous activity